Mitchell Kriegman: Career and education

 Mouseterpiece Theater (1983), hosted by George Plimpton, was directed by Kriegman and co-written with Robert Cunniff for The Disney Channel; the show was a spoof on Masterpiece Theatre, but instead of presenting serious works in film, Plimpton would introduce Disney cartoons.
 Further immersion into writing for children's television programming came from HBO's Encyclopedia (1988), and ALF Tales in 1988.

 Kriegman produced The Sweet Life (1989), and a sketch-comedy program called Higgins Boys and Gruber (1989) for The Comedy Channel.

-Moving to Nickelodeon, Kriegman became involved in the writing and development of Nicktoons in 1991, including Doug, Rugrats, and The Ren & Stimpy Show, the first three animated series to be created for Nickelodeon as part of their newest Nicktoons programming block.
-Kriegman was nominated for a Primetime Emmy Award for The Ren & Stimpy Show in 1992.Rocko's Modern Life was added to the animated programming in 1993.
+Moving to Nickelodeon in 1990, Kriegman became involved in the writing and development of Doug, Rugrats, and The Ren & Stimpy Show, the first three animated series to be created for Nickelodeon as part of their newest programming block, Nicktoons, which all premiered in 1991.
+Kriegman was nominated for a Primetime Emmy Award for The Ren & Stimpy Show in 1992.The fourth Nicktoon, Rocko's Modern Life, premiered a year later.

-Kriegman was the creator and executive producer of Clarissa Explains It All starring Melissa Joan Hart.
-The series ran for four seasons and Kriegman was nominated for a Primetime Emmy Award in 1994, for Outstanding Children's Program.
-CBS commissioned a pilot for a Clarissa sequel, continuing her story as a young working age adult, but the pilot was not picked up.
+Kriegman was the creator and executive producer of Clarissa Explains It All, which starred Melissa Joan Hart.
+The series ran for four seasons and Kriegman was nominated for a Primetime Emmy Award in 1994 for Outstanding Children's Program.
+CBS commissioned a pilot for a Clarissa sequel, continuing her story as a young working adult, but the pilot was not picked up.

-Mr. Willowby's Christmas Tree (1995), narrated by Kermit the Frog, and Twisted Puppet Theater (1996), had Kriegman writing for puppet characters.
-Kriegman created the Emmy Award-winning television series, Bear in the Big Blue House (1997), and created and directed, The Book of Pooh (2001), based on the Milne books, both in association with the Disney Channel.
+Mr. Willowby's Christmas Tree (1995), narrated by Kermit the Frog, and Twisted Puppet Theater (1996) had Kriegman writing for puppet characters.
+Kriegman created the Emmy Award-winning television series Bear in the Big Blue House (1997) and The Book of Pooh (2001), the latter based on the Milne books.
 Cast with bunraku puppets, both series employed Kriegman's shadowmation technique.
-Kriegman also wrote for Sesame Street characters in the feature film, The Adventures of Elmo in Grouchland (1999), co-written with Joey Mazzarino, and produced by The Jim Henson Company.
+Kriegman also wrote for Sesame Street characters in the feature film, The Adventures of Elmo in Grouchland (1999), co-written with Joey Mazzarino.

-Kriegman is the creator, executive producer and co-director of It's a Big Big World which aired on PBS Kids from 2006- 2010.
+Kriegman was the creator, executive producer and co-director of It's a Big Big World which aired on PBS Kids from 2006 to 2010.

 As of 2015, Kriegman is a novelist, instructor, and guest-lecturer, living in the Southern California area, and an adjunct professor at the University College Dublin.
 Kriegman has taught webseries development and production and sitcom writing at Stony Brook Southampton, lectures at University of California, Santa Barbara (UCSB).
 Kriegman's second novel, Things I Can't Explain, based on the central character in Clarissa Explains it All, was published in 2015.